End of Summer Salad

 I love this time of year here in Brooklyn.
-Summer vegetables abound, and fresh herbs and radishes are returning now that the heat has died down.
-This salad is ripe, fresh, bright, and just a little bit hot, just like the end of summertime.
+Summer vegetables abound, and fresh herbs and radishes are returning now that it's starting to cool off a bit.
+This salad is ripe, fresh, bright, and has a bit of heat, just like the end of summertime.

 3 Persian cucumbers, halved and sliced